dayglojesus/cloudsap/README.md

 ### Modes

-Cloudsap has **two mode of operation**.
+Cloudsap has **two modes of operation**.
 These modes are invoked as sub-commands to the Cloudsap CLI:

 1. `install`: for installing prerequisites and elements of the Cloudsap operator
   - Example: `cloudsap install irsa --aws-region ...`
 2. `controller`: running the Cloudsap operator
-  - Example: `cloudsap controller irsa --aws-region ...`
+  - Example: `cloudsap controller --aws-region ...`

 ### Configuration